 Note: Participants 17 and under must be accompanied by a parent or legal guardian to sign event waivers.

 At registration you will receive ONE bib number that the runner must wear on the front of their chest, since they will be crossing the finish line.

 All relay members will get body marked with the bib number assigned to them, so they can all be identified on the course.

 Timing Chip and Strap

 There will be a designated rack(s) for RELAYS only.
 This is typically near one of the exit/entry points.
 Please make sure all relay member’s gear is in this designated area.
-Even when transition area is closed, relay members may still have access to the transition area to warm up and prepare for their discipline
+Even when the Transition Area is closed, relay members may still have access to the Transition Area to warm up and prepare for their discipline.

 Timing Chip & Strap

 Each athlete will be assigned a timing chip and strap.
 These will be available race morning unless otherwise stipulated in your race confirmation.
 After check-in, bring your race number to the TIMING CHIP flag where a support crew will hand you a timing chip that corresponds with your bib.
 Please DO NOT take your own chip off the boards.
 You MUST physically show your bib number to the support crew in order to pickup your chip.
 NO exceptions.